minmaxw1024/arcane-tome/posts/relearn_react_02.md

 ---
 title: Relearn React 02
 published_at: 2024-11-14T15:00:00.000Z
-snippet: Relearning React from react.dev
+snippet: Relearning React from react.dev, from "Writing Markup with JSX"
 ---

 ## From "Writing Markup with JSX"